chiyokera/event_detection/README.md

-# Play Event Detection Systems (:construction:This repository is constructing now)
+# Play Event Detection Systems (:construction: This repository is constructing now)

 This repository allows you to perform **Event Detection** and generate commentator-like text for your sample soccer videos.
 If you want to train your own models, you will also need to download the **SoccerNet** Video Dataset.